Mera Peak Expedition 6,476m

 What's Included

-• Airport picks up and drops.
+• Airport picks up and drops off in a private vehicle

-• All ground transportation as per the itinerary by private vehicles.
+• All ground transportation as per the itinerary by private vehicles

-• All necessary paperwork: Gaurishanker National Park Permit Fee, Trekking Permits, TIMS Card, and Mera Peak Permit.
+• All necessary paperwork: Gaurishanker National Park Permit Fee, Trekking Permits, TIMS Card, and Mera Peak Permit

-• Footprint Adventure t-shirt, trekking map, trip completion, and summit achievement certificate.
+• Footprint Adventure t-shirt, trekking map, trip completion, and summit achievement certificate

-• Carry Me Bagfor responsible waste collection throughout your trek
+• #CarryMeBagfor responsible waste collection throughout your trek

 • Company services and all required government taxes/royalties

-• Visa fees, international airfare & departure taxes
+• Visa fees, international airfare & departure taxes (if needed)

 • Excess baggage charges on domestic flights in Lukla

-• Lunch and dinner in the city
+• Lunch and dinner in Kathmandu, except for one welcome dinner

-• Travel and rescue insurance
+• Travel and rescue insurance for climbing in Nepal

-• Tips for drivers, guides, and porters
+• Tips for guides, climbing guides, and porters

 Dates & Price